 SAN FRANCISCO, November 20, 2013 – The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux and collaborative development, today announced its 2013 Holiday Individual Membership Drive in which it will donate $25 to the World Wildlife Fund for emperor penguins for every new member who joins today through 11:59 p.m.
 PT on December 10, 2013.

 The penguin is widely known as the Linux mascot, affectionately referred to as “Tux.”
 The Linux Foundation this year in its Holiday Individual Membership Drive is offering members the opportunity to make a difference for two important causes: advancing Linux and protecting the habitat for the emperor penguin.

 Individual members of The Linux Foundation help advance the Linux operating system and support the work of Linux creator Linus Torvalds.
 They join nearly 10,000 developers from more than 1,000 companies who build Linux every day.
-They also receive exclusive benefits that include a Linux.com email address (e.g. firstname.lastname@example.org); employee purchase pricing from Dell, HP and Lenovo; 35 percent off O’Reilly books and e-books; and a variety of other discounts to attend events, subscribe to industry publications.
+They also receive exclusive benefits that include a Linux.com email address (e.g. email@example.com); employee purchase pricing from Dell, HP and Lenovo; up to 40 percent off O’Reilly books and e-books; and a variety of other discounts to attend events, take training and subscribe to industry publications.
 With these perks, the cost of membership pays for itself many times over.

 Both corporate and individual members support the organization that employs Linus Torvalds as well as important programs that promote and protect Linux.
 The annual membership fee for individuals is $99.
 Student membership is $25 and includes all the same benefits as individual members.